Open-CSP/FlexForm/README.md

 ---

-Finally add the following line at the end of your LocalSettings.php to enable the extension :
+Add the following line at the end of your LocalSettings.php to enable the extension :

 ```php
 wfLoadExtension( 'FlexForm' );
 ```

+---

+Run the [update script](https://www.mediawiki.org/wiki/Manual:Update.php) which will automatically create the necessary database tables that this extension needs.

+Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

+---
 FlexForm has a notification system build in.
 This is used to show possible errors or success / custom messages.

 To enable this.. add to your header page :